TidalWavesNode/candles_miner_pub/README.md

 confidence = 1.0 - std(predictions)
 ```

-This helps assess how reliable the model's prediction is.
-Lower confidence may indicate ambiguous or volatile conditions in the market.
+This helps assess the reliability of the model's prediction.
+Lower confidence may indicate ambiguous or volatile market conditions.

 ## 📌 Disclaimer
 This model is educational and experimental.
 It does not constitute financial advice.
 Use at your own risk.